miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ```

 ### Option 2: creation of a new key pair and distribution from the master instance
-If permanently leaving the cloud private key in the master instance is not acceptable, an alternative schema can be used.
+If permanently leaving the cloud private key on the master instance is not acceptable, an alternative schema can be used.
 It uses the cloud private key only to upload a new key to the slave instances.
 Once they are uploaded, the cloud private key is removed from the master instance.
-First, the procedures to handle the `lab` private key in the master instance described previously (upload and permissions set) are followed.
+First, the procedures to handle the `lab` private key on the master instance described previously (upload and permissions set) are followed.
 The result will be having a private key with proper permissions in `~/.ssh/id_rsa` at the master instance.

-Next, a new pair of public/private keys is generated in the master instance (mind the new key names in order not to overwrite the existing key).
+Next, a new pair of public/private keys is generated on the master instance (mind the new key names in order not to overwrite the existing key).
 ```bash
 ssh-keygen -t rsa -P '' -f ~/.ssh/idhdfs_rsa cat ~/.ssh/idhdfs_rsa.pub >> ~/.ssh/authorized_keys